Roloff Family Officially Back On Reality TV As TLC Announces ‘Little People, Big World’ Season 13, New Series

 Speaking of Matt, he and girlfriend Caryn Chandler, former manager of the Roloff Farms, will be busy preparing for pumpkin season.
 Matt is also thinking of leaving the farm and moving away from Amy.

 The new season of Little People, Big World will include 10 episodes lasting one hour each.
-After the premier episode, TLC will introduce another series circling on the lives of little people.
+After the premiere episode, TLC will introduce another series circling on the lives of little people.
 My Little Life will be about five little people in their twenties and early thirties.
 The debut season of the new show, which will focus on the casts’ families, friends, romantic relationships, and careers, will be composed of six one-hour episodes.